How to start bikepacking? Our beginners guide to bikepacking

 The bikepacking bike

 The bike is the first tool you will need for the job.
 It is good to start with a bike for the terrain.
 If you are going to be off-road, you should use a mountain bike or gravel bike.
 You might want to read our comprehensive guide on what is a gravel bike and how to choose a gravel bike.
-If you are planning on tarmac, then you might want to use a road bike.
+If you plan on tarmac, you might want to use a road bike.
 Purchasing a second-hand bike is a prudent choice to avoid exceeding your budget.

 The bikepacking bags